Skip to content

 Backend Configuration

-When you initialize VectorSearcher without specifying a backend argument, kit automatically uses an instance of ChromaDBBackend.
+When you initialize VectorSearcher without specifying a backend argument, kit automatically uses an instance of ChromaDBBackend for local storage.

 Configuration Options: